SnowRipple/Crane/README.md

     COMMANDS = [["first","echo firstContainerfirstScript"],["second","echo firstContainerSecondScript"]]

 Flags explained:

-IP (string) The ip address of a container.
-It should NOT be edited by the user.If the container is not running or was destroyed the IP value will be empty string.

 IMAGE (string) The name of the docker image.
 The docker image takes precedence before the Dockerfile.
 This means that if a provided image already exists in the system it will be used by the crane without building a new image using Dockerfile.
 If the image does not exist crane will search for it in the docker public repository.If it will not be able to find it there it will build a new image using Dockerfile provided with the image name provided.To sum up the order in which crane decides which image to use is as follows: